 The Advocates for Human Rights (The Advocates), formerly known as the Minnesota Advocates for Human Rights, uses traditional human rights monitoring methods to document human rights abuses, but has made a practice of adapting this methodology to address emerging human rights issues.
 The Advocates has developed practical and sustainable strategies for adapting human rights monitoring methods to address domestic violence in Eastern Europe, and has used this tactic to develop a positive legal and social culture on behalf of women’s human rights in Bulgaria.

-In 1995, at the invitation of women’s groups in Bulgaria, The Advocates sent a delegation to investigate and document domestic violence and, using a human rights framework, analyzed the legal system’s response to domestic violence.
+At the invitation of women’s groups in Bulgaria in 1995, The Advocates sent a delegation to investigate and document domestic violence and where they analyzed the legal system’s response to domestic violence using a human rights framework.
 The Advocates’ 1996 Domestic Violence in Bulgaria report documents a legal system where police regularly failed to respond to calls from domestic violence victims, prosecutors categorized domestic violence as a “family matter”, and judges did not hold offenders accountable for their violent crimes.
 Further, there were no shelters and few services for victims of domestic violence.

 After the report was published, The Advocates partnered with human rights and women’s groups in Bulgaria to train legal professionals and advocates to better protect the safety of battered women.
 The report was also used by Bulgarian NGOs to argue for the necessity of better laws to protect women from domestic violence.
 The Advocates consulted with the Bulgarian Gender Research Foundation in drafting a new civil order for protection law which was introduced in the Bulgarian Parliament in April and became law in October 2003.
 The first of its kind in the region, the law allows battered women to seek civil orders from the court that direct abusers to stay away from victims.
 Modeled after Minnesota’s civil order for protection laws, the Bulgarian law provides for immediate protection to victims of domestic violence without requiring that they pursue criminal remedies against or divorce from their abusers.
 The Advocates staff and volunteers returned to Bulgaria in November 2003 to provide assistance with training police and judges on promoting and implementing the new law.